 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Hasbro Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how HAS stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Recreational Products industry.
+We show how HAS stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Sporting and Athletic Goods Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.